Davidangga/job-marketplace-website/README.md

 # job-marketplace-website
-An interactive website for job marketplace built with PHP, JS, HTML, and CSS.
+An interactive website for job marketplace built with PHP, HTML, and CSS.